Inspiration

 Fourth, know what it means to be charismatic.
 This may sound simple, but it is not always easy for introverts or extroverts alike.
 The key difference that separates one from the other is acting on their natural strengths as a person rather than trying too hard at being someone they aren’t naturally or fully capable of being.

 We all have a natural ability that comes out in different ways depending on our temperament type.
-Knowing what yours is helps give clarity into how best to showcase your charisma properly and effectively.
+Knowing what yours is helps give clarity into how best to showcase your charisma properly and effectively in leadership positions.

 businessman smiling in blue suit with arms crossed